History of agriculture: North America

+Sub-Saharan Africa

+In the Sahel region, civilizations such as the Mali and Songhai empires cultivated sorghum and pearl millet, which were domesticated between 3000 and 2500 BC.
+The donkey was domesticated in Nubia at approximately 5000 BC.
+Archaeological evidence suggests that Sanga cattle may have been independently domesticated in East Africa at around 1600 BC.

+In the tropical region of West Africa, crops such as black-eyed peas, Sea Island red peas, yams, kola nuts, Jollof rice and kokoro were domesticated between 3000 and 1000 BC.
+The coastal region of West Africa is often referred to as the "Yam Belt", due to its high production of yams.
+The guineafowl is a poultry bird that was domesticated in West Africa, and while the time of the guineafowl's domestication remains unclear, there is evidence that it was present in Ancient Greece during the 5th century BC.

+Several species of coffee were also domesticated throughout Sub-Saharan Africa, with Coffea arabica originating in Ethiopia and serving as the main production of modern-day coffee since the late 15th century.

+Oceania

 Australia

 Indigenous Australians were predominately nomadic hunter-gatherers.
 Due to the policy of terra nullius, Aboriginals were regarded as not having been capable of sustained agriculture.
 However, the current consensus is that various agricultural methods were employed by the indigenous people.

 In two regions of Central Australia, the central west coast and eastern central Australia, forms of agriculture were practiced.
 People living in permanent settlements of over 200 residents sowed or planted on a large scale and stored the harvested food.
 The Nhanda and Amangu of the central west coast grew yams (Dioscorea hastifolia), while various groups in eastern central Australia (the Corners Region) planted and harvested bush onions (yaua – Cyperus bulbosus), native millet (cooly, tindil – Panicum decompositum) and a sporocarp, ngardu (Marsilea drummondii).

 Indigenous Australians used systematic burning, fire-stick farming, to enhance natural productivity.
 In the 1970s and 1980s archaeological research in south west Victoria established that the Gunditjmara and other groups had developed sophisticated eel farming and fish trapping systems over a period of nearly 5,000 years.
 The archaeologist Harry Lourandos suggested in the 1980s that there was evidence of 'intensification' in progress across Australia, a process that appeared to have continued through the preceding 5,000 years.
 These concepts led the historian Bill Gammage to argue that in effect the whole continent was a managed landscape.

 Torres Strait Islanders are now known to have planted bananas.

+Pacific Islands

+In New Guinea, archaeological evidence suggests that agriculture independently emerged around 7,000 years ago with the domestication of crops such as bananas and taro.
+Pigs and chickens were imported to New Guinea, which were later innovated by other Pacific Island nations, such as those in Polynesia.